sgolebiewski-intel/openvino/docs/notebooks/stable-diffusion-xl-with-output.rst

 .. parsed-literal::

-    Compiling the vae_decoder...
+    Compiling the vae_decoder to AUTO ...
-    Compiling the unet...
+    Compiling the unet to AUTO ...
-    Compiling the text_encoder_2...
+    Compiling the text_encoder to AUTO ...
-    Compiling the text_encoder...
+    Compiling the text_encoder_2 to AUTO ...
-    Compiling the vae_encoder...
+    Compiling the vae_encoder to AUTO ...
-    /home/ea/work/ov_venv/lib/python3.8/site-packages/optimum/intel/openvino/modeling_diffusion.py:559: FutureWarning: `shared_memory` is deprecated and will be removed in 2024.0.
-Value of `shared_memory` is going to override `share_inputs` value.
-Please use only `share_inputs` explicitly. outputs = self.request(inputs, shared_memory=True)